alexerdmann/HER/README.md

 ### Defining Parameters

-Tell HER what language you're working on, what entity labels you want to use, and what algorithm you want her to use to find more of those entities.
+Tell HER what language you're working on, what entity labels you want to use, and what algorithm you want HER to use to find more of those entities.
 Check out the [Parameters](https://github.com/alexerdmann/HER/blob/master/Scripts/Defining_Parameters.md) page for more information.

 ### Setting Up Your Work Space

-Set us is simple.
+Set up is simple.
 Just clone the github repository, cd into it, come up with a name for your project, then run the commands below.
 After that, just cp your corpus file(s) into *Data/Original/* and if you have any gazetteers, put them in *Data/Gazatteers/*.
 For more information, especially regarding filenaming conventions, check out the long-winded [Set Up](https://github.com/alexerdmann/HER/blob/master/Scripts/Set_Up.md) explanation.

 ```
 name_of_project=[name-of-your-project]